Psychtoolbox-3/psychtoolbox-3.github.com/docs/ComputePhotopigmentBleaching.md

 by the timeunits argument (default, msec).

 As far as I can tell, the fundemantal measurements of the half-bleach
-constant for cones were made by Rushton and Henry (1968, Vision Reserch,
+constant for human cones were made by Rushton and Henry (1968, Vision Research,
 8, 617-631).
 This fact I learned from CVRL
 (http://www.cvrl.org/database/text/intros/introbleaches.htm).